lavanyagarg112/react-web-forum/README.md

 #### Signing Up
 - Click on “Sign Up”.
 - Enter required details (username, email, password).
+- Password must be atleast 6 characters long
+- Please remember your details, especially the email and the password, as you cannot retrieve it later.

 #### Logging In
 - Click on “Log In” under the sign up page.